Mesothelioma is a very aggressive form of cancer caused by exposure to asbestos.

 Mesothelioma was once considered a rare type of cancer.
-Although it is still not as common as many other types, reported cases of mesothelioma have continued to rise in the United States and around the world.
+Although it is still not as common as many other types of cancer, reported cases of mesothelioma have continued to rise in the United States and around the world.
 In the US there are about 3,000 people diagnosed with mesothelioma every year.

 People who develop mesothelioma are often surprised by the diagnosis and may not initially correlate it with asbestos exposure because mesothelioma takes a long time to develop.
 In most cases, the amount of time between a person’s initial exposure to asbestos and the development of the cancer — the “latency period” — can range from 15 to 30 years or even 60 years or more.
 That is why some people who were exposed to products containing asbestos decades ago are just now developing diseases like mesothelioma cancer and asbestosis.

 There are four types of mesothelioma, but the most common is pleural mesothelioma, which occurs in the lining of the lungs (pleura).
 Peritoneal mesothelioma affects the lining of the abdominal cavity while pericardial mesothelioma originates in the pericardium, or the lining of the heart.
 The rarest type is testicular mesothelioma, representing less than 1% of all mesothelioma diagnoses.